Fetu Afahye: History

-The Fetu Afahye was once banned by the then colonial administration of the country, and specifically Cape Coast, and was termed "Black Christmas" to depict it as a bad traditional phenomenon.
-The Omanhen (paramount chief) at that time, who is named as the Osabarimba Kodwo Mbra V, Okyeame Ekow Atta, debunked this conception as misleading.
-Between 1948 and 1996, the festival finally resumed, after the religious struggle from various important personalities in the Oguaa Traditional Area.
-The festival is now used as a calendar for the farming seasons of the Oguaa Traditional Area and this particular phenomenon is also referred to as "Afehyia", meaning "a loop of seasons".
+The country's previous colonial administration, specifically Cape Coast, once outlawed the Fetu Afahye and referred to it as "Black Christmas" to denote that it was a bad traditional phenomenon.
+The Omanhen (paramount chief) at that time, who is named the Osabarimba Kodwo Mbra V, Okyeame Ekow Atta, debunked this conception as misleading.
+Between 1948 and 1996, the festival finally resumed after the religious struggle from various important personalities in the Oguaa Traditional Area.
+The festival is now used as a calendar for the farming seasons of the Oguaa Traditional Area, and this particular phenomenon is also referred to as "Afehyia," meaning "a loop of seasons."

 Celebrating the Fetu Afahye

 Preparation for the festival starts in the last week of August.
 During this period, Oguaa Traditional area receives many visitors from all walks of life, as well as people from different parts of the country or outside the country who are natives of Oguaa state.
 The actual celebration follows on the first Saturday of September.

 Prior to the actual celebration of the festival, the Omanhen is confined for a week.
-During this period of confinement, he meditates and asks for wisdom from the creator (Aboadze) and the ancestors, as well as seeking medical attention where necessary from his physician to enable him come out both physically and mentally fit for the impending activities such as delivering his tasks for the success of the festival.
-At the end of Omanhen’s confinement, he appears in public in pomp and dignity and goes to the stool house to pour libation, seeking blessing from the 77 gods of Oguaa state who the people believe steer the affairs of Oguaa traditional area.
+During this period of confinement, he meditates and asks for wisdom from the creator (Aboadze) and the ancestors, as well as seeking medical attention where necessary from his physician to enable him come out both physically and mentally fit for the impending activities, such as delivering his tasks for the success of the festival.
+At the end of Omanhen’s confinement, he appears in public in pomp and dignity and goes to the stool house to pour libation, seeking blessing from the 77 gods of Oguaa state, who the people believe steer the affairs of Oguaa traditional area.

 It is also noted that before the festival, all drumming festivities and drumming sounds are banned as tradition demands, as well as fishing in the Fosu Lagoon, lying between The Government Central Hospital and stretching to a place called Aquarium, to ensure a quiet and peaceful environment.
-It is believed that this done to allow the spirits of Oguaa state to take over and lead the planners of the festival.
+It is believed that this is done to allow the spirits of Oguaa state to take over and lead the planners of the festival.
 This is usually observed before 1 September.

 The custodians of Fosu Lagoon (Amissafo) of Oguaa Traditional Area also pour libation at the estuary of the lagoon and invoke the spirits of their ancestors to eradicate any bad omens that may befall visitors involved in the festival.
 The aim of pouring libation is also to call for a plumper harvest of fish and crops.
 In all, they call for prosperity.

-Another important event observed is the "Amuntumadeze" – literal meaning "health day" – a day when both old and the young make efforts to clean the environment, including clearing waste from choked gutters and painting all buildings in the area, with the aim of beautifying the vicinity before the actual grand durbar of "Bakatue".
+Another important event observed is the "Amuntumadeze"—literally meaning "health day" – a day when both the young and the old make efforts to clean the environment, including clearing waste from choked gutters and painting all buildings in the area, with the aim of beautifying the vicinity before the actual grand durbar of "Bakatue."